-to I -NI J prior to full acceptance.
-5. Have complete program application with official transcript sent to the Respiratory Therapy Department.
-6. Two letters of recommendation and essay explaining his/her career goals.
-7. Satisfactory interview with the Director of Respiratory Therapy program and/or program faculty member hours make it difficult for a student to work while enrolled in the Respiratory Therapy program.
+- 5. Have complete program application with official transcript sent to the Respiratory Therapy Department. - 6.
+Two letters of recommendation and essay explaining his/her career goals. - 7.
+Satisfactory interview with the Director of Respiratory Therapy program and/or program faculty member designee.

+The rigorous nature of the program, make it is strongly recommended that applicants plan ahead financially for their 26-months in the program.
+The number of academic hours alongside with required study hours and clinical practicum hours make it difficult for a student to work while enrolled in the Respiratory Therapy program.
 Transportation is necessary for travel to and from the hospitals for clinical experience.
 Attendance at all scheduled classes, laboratories and clinical rotations are enforced; each one of those meetings holds an essential component of your progress in the program.
 (See Program Policies and Procedures, Attendance)

-The rigorous nature of the program, make it is strongly recommended that applicants plan ahead financially for their 26-months in the program.
-The number of academic hours alongside with required study hours and clinical practicum

-1 Refer to the FNU University Catalog 2009-2012 for additional information about Admissions Policies and Procedures.